 What Are Your Ambitions?

 It goes without saying that if you don’t have ambition, personal branding just isn’t for you.
-As with any Brand, the first order of business is to establish a brand vision (see step two).
+As with any brand, the first order of business is to establish a brand vision.
 You must figure out exactly where you want to take your brand.
 Yes, the main reason of building a personal brand is to open up new opportunities.
 However, these opportunities only present themselves to the ambitious.
 You need to have something to work towards.
 For example:

 - “I want a steady five figure salary in 5 years.”